twolfson/twolfson.com/articles/design-for-developers.md

 *Screenshots from https://twitter.com/*

-If you are interested in learning more about structuring HTML/CSS after this model, please see the [OOCSS section below](#oocss)
+If you are interested in learning more about structuring HTML/CSS after this model, please see the [OOCSS section below](#oocss).

 > Programmer rant: Also known as a jQuery plugin, React view, Angular view, web component, Backbone view, etc but never identified as a visual component =(